-My teaching interests include introductory geography, physical geography, environmental geography, biogeography, weather and climate, Appalachian geography, and natural hazards.
+My teaching interests include introductory geography, physical geography, environmental geography, biogeography, meteorology and climatology, sustainability, and natural hazards.

 My research has been recently presented at multiple professional conferences (e.g., Ecological Society of America, Association of American Geographers, Geological Society of America).

-Fall 2013: Member of a panel that will discuss the integration of research into undergraduate curricula, Annual Meeting of the Southeastern Division of the Association of American Geographers
+Panelist, Integration of research into undergraduate curricula, 2013 Annual Meeting of the Southeastern Division of the Association of American Geographers

-Spring 2013: Invited speaker at the Southern Blue Ridge Fire-Learning Network workshop
+Invited speaker, 2013 Southern Blue Ridge Fire-Learning Network workshop